Gawler - North

 Educational outcomes in Gawler - North fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Gawler - North's four schools have a combined enrollment of 2,959 students, serving the area with typical Australian school conditions (ICSEA: 1005) and balanced educational opportunities.
-The area has three primary schools and one secondary school, catering to distinct age groups.
-School capacity exceeds regional needs at 27.5 places per 100 residents versus the regional average of 19.0, indicating it serves as an educational center for the broader region.
+Educational participation is high, with 29.9% of residents currently enrolled in formal education.
+This includes 12.0% in primary, 9.3% in secondary, and 4.0% in tertiary education.
+Gawler - North's 4 schools have a combined enrollment of 2,959 students, serving typical Australian school conditions (ICSEA: 1005) with balanced educational opportunities.
+The area has balanced education provision, with 3 primary and 1 secondary school serving distinct age groups.
+School capacity exceeds residential needs (27.5 places per 100 residents vs regional average of 19.0), indicating the area serves as an educational hub for the broader region.

 Frequently Asked Questions - Education